-When the collector is conducting a test the sample will be screened on site, this provides an immediate preliminary result which allows all those who test negative to return to work immediately.
-If however the on-site screen proves non-negative the sample will be divided between two containers, labelled and sealed with tamper-evident security seals.
+When the collector is conducting a test, the sample will be screened on site, this provides an immediate preliminary result which allows all those who test negative to return to work immediately.
+If, however, the on-site screen proves non-negative the employee will be asked to provide a further two fingerprint samples and will be labelled and sealed with tamper-evident security seals.

-One sample, the 'A' sample, is used for laboratory analysis, whilst the second 'B' sample is retained at the laboratory under secure temperature controlled conditions for future reference in case the individual wishes to challenge the laboratory results.
+One sample, the 'A' sample, is used for laboratory analysis, whilst the second 'B' sample is retained at the laboratory under secure conditions for future reference in case the individual wishes to challenge the laboratory results.